kopecmartin/tempest-plugin-demo/README.md

     plugin_name = module.path:PluginClass
 ```

-In case of this presentation, the following needs to be added to `setup.cfg`
+To match what cookiecuter set in the step above, the `setup.cfg` needs to be
+edited so that it contains the following:
 ```python
 [entry_points]
 tempest.test_plugins =